The 8am said eucharist (Holy Communion) will take place as detailed below.

 Let's Celebrate 10am Sunday (1st Sunday of the month)

-On the first Sunday of the month, the 10am Sung Eucharist is replaced with our Let's Celebrate service.
+On the first Sunday of the month, the 10am Sung Eucharist is replaced with our Let's Celebrate service and takes place at St Nicholas Church.
 This is a shorter, non-communion service.
 There is one Bible reading, a short sermon is given and then a talk directly involving the children.
 Children are also encourage to help in the service such as by doing the collection or helping with the prayers.
 The music is a mixture of well known hymns and contemporary worship songs.

 Sung Evensong 6pm Sunday (3rd Sunday of the month)